-Dynamics 365 Marketing can calculate a score for each lead based on demographic details, firmographic details, and actions taken by the associated contact (or for account-based leads, contacts belonging to the associated account).
-Scorable interactions include, for example: opening an email, submitting a landing page, visiting your website, or attending an event.
+Dynamics 365 Customer Insights - Journeys can calculate a score for each lead based on demographic details, firmographic details, and actions taken by the associated contact (or for account-based leads, contacts belonging to the associated account).
+Scoreable interactions include, for example: opening an email, submitting a landing page, visiting your website, or attending an event.

 Each scoring model includes a sales-ready threshold.
 When a lead's score passes this threshold, it gets marked as sales ready, which can trigger other events within Dynamics 365, including advancing the lead through its business process and alerting tele prospectors or salespeople to pick it up.

-Automatic lead scoring can introduce data-privacy issues that are regulated by laws such as the GDPR.
-It is your organization's responsibility to ensure that it is operating in full compliance with all relevant data-privacy regulations when you use lead scoring and all other features of Dynamics 365 Marketing.
-More information: Data protection and the GDPR
+Automatic lead scoring can introduce data privacy issues.
+It is your organization's responsibility to ensure that it is operating in full compliance with all relevant data privacy regulations when you use lead scoring and all other features of Customer Insights - Journeys.
+More information: Data protection and privacy

 Lead-scoring prerequisites and requirements

-The lead-scoring feature brings together many aspects of Dynamics 365 Marketing, including contacts, leads, customer journeys, marketing forms, interactions, insights, and more.
+The lead-scoring feature brings together many aspects of Customer Insights - Journeys, including contacts, leads, customer journeys, marketing forms, interactions, insights, and more.
 Therefore, it's important that you understand a few things about the way the feature works and how you must configure and use your system to make it function as expected.

 Only leads associated with parent contacts or accounts can be scored